Are You Addicted to the Digital Drug?

 Most of us spend several hours on the day relative to a computer, tablet or smart phone.
 Though often necessary for our work, it creates tension, depletes the mind and can even dull the senses, if we don’t know how to compensate for its influence.

 On top of this we may be wired up to music for hours, which we particularly notice among the youth.
 The result is that most of the day we are being bombarded by electrical impulses, fabricated sounds and media images.
 These electrical impulses stimulate but also irritate our nervous systems, senses and minds.
 They wire us up and prevent us from finding inner calm and peace.

 The media is full of advertising, with political and cultural statements that are often little more than propaganda, meant to capture our minds.
-Most news stories are one-sided and do not consist of objective reporting but trying to get us to follow a particular point of view.
+Most news stories are one-sided and do not consist of objective reporting but of trying to get us to follow a particular point of view uncritically.
 The amount of electronic information we are taking in has increased exponentially in recent years and is bound to grow further in the future.
 Yet we are no more clear as to who we are and what we are doing in life, either at individual or collective levels.

 How to Balance our Minds and Nervous Systems

 So how should we handle this disturbing digital age in which we live and work?
-Shutting everything off is not an option, though we should shut everything off every day periodically as well as take vacations away from the media.
+Shutting everything off is not an option, though we should shut everything off every day periodically as well as take vacations away from the media for periods of time.
 Countering these electrical impulses is essential and is the main consideration.
 Taking regular time for our own direct interaction with life and our own inner spiritual practice or sadhana is the key.
 Without a sadhana to ground us, it is unlikely that we can achieve any real happiness, understanding or higher consciousness, regardless of all the new information and communication.
 We are likely to remain driven by our equipment and trapped in a world of artificial sensation and information progressively divorced from the organic roots of life and the greater space of the universe.

 I make sure to periodically go outside into the world of nature every day, work with the plants, take a walk or a hike, look at the sky or the stars and clear my mind and senses.
 This is easy from my mountain home but hard when we are engaged in our frequent travels in urban environments like Delhi.
-I take regular Ayurvedic herbs for the mind like brahmi, manduka parni and shankha pushpi in different formulas or preparations, or use special Ayurvedic oils to the head and back (like Kshirabala or Chandanadi).
+I take regular Ayurvedic herbs for the mind like brahmi, manduka parni and shankha pushpi in different formulas or preparations, or use special Ayurvedic oils to the head and back.
 I practice regular pranayama, mantra and meditation.
-Notably I take considerable time for meditation in the early morning and before sleep, and in the afternoon.
-I will not jump onto the computer or into media first thing in the morning, and I shut it off a few hours before sleep, including doing a special meditation to clear and calm the mind and move within, so that sleep provides access to higher levels of consciousness.
+Notably I take a special time for meditation in the early morning and before sleep, and in the afternoon as week.
+I will not jump onto the computer or into media first thing in the morning, and I shut it off well before sleep, including doing a special meditation to clear and calm the mind and move within, so that sleep provides access to higher levels of consciousness.
 I make sure that my flow of awareness and power of attention has its own sacred time and space apart from any external influences.
 We maintain a meditative environment with murtis, rituals, ghee lamps, incense and honoring special sacred dates.

 In any case, you should consider how to counter the effects of the electronic world and digital drugs that bombard us and develop a spiritual and healing strategy according to your own wisdom and inspiration

 Keys to Coping with a Digital Life

 - Make sure every day to move your physical body, as in Yoga asanas, walking or hiking nature or gardens.
 Swimming is also good.
-Inverted postures are great to clear the mind, but stillness is the ultimate goal.
+Inverted postures are great to clear the mind, but stillness is the ultimate goal in a sitting pose.

 - Go out in nature if you can first thing in the morning and last thing in the evening, opening up to the sky and letting your mind expand and let go.
 Contact the cosmic spaces and touch and ground yourself with the Earth, breathe in the cosmic life.

 - Do daily pranayama preferably morning and evening, notably alternate nostril breathing to balance the hemispheres of the brain.
 Keep the prana flowing in the left nostril and left side of the body if you are overstimulated, on the right side if you are feeling full or depressed.

 - Take herbal teas to clear the mind like tulsi, brahmi, calamus or shankha pushpi instead of the regular tea and coffee.
 Apply aromatic oils like sandalwood to the forehead, or Ayurvedic oils like Chandanadi or Kshirabala to the head.
-Brahmi ghee is also great taken in milk.
-Take Ayurvedic foods for the mind and ojas like Chyavan Prash, Brahma Rasayan, Ashwagandha Lehyam.
+Brahmi ghee is also great taken in warm milk.
+Take Ayurvedic foods for the mind and ojas like Chyavan Prash, Brahma Rasayan, Ashwagandha Lehyam, Bilva Prash.

-Of course much more can be done and you may have your own useful prescriptions, but make sure to follow them regularly.
+Of course much more can be done and you may have your own useful prescriptions, but make sure to follow them regularly, in a concerted rhythm.
 The long term effect of excessive electrical stimulation can be insidious and can erode the pranic energy field within and around us.
 Make sure to bring more of a sattvic or spiritual prana into your life through nature, sadhana and honoring the great gurus and cosmic powers.

 Never give over your attention to anything that does not uplift you.
 That is a good rule to always go back to.
 Otherwise, of course, it will diminish you.